 Costco consistently offers some of the lowest prices on prescription medications, too.
 Perform a search on GoodRx for a medication you regularly take and you’ll likely see Costco offering a rock-bottom price – especially when compared to the major drug store chains.

-And the great thing is, you don’t even need to be a Costco member to take advantage of those prices.
-I know, we’re specifically talking about the perks of Costco membership, but I figured that people who aren’t interested in becoming a Costco member might also be interested to know how they can benefit from the warehouse club without forking over $60 a year.
+And the great thing is, you don’t even need a Costco membership card to take advantage of items at the Costco Pharmacy.
+I know, we’re specifically talking about Costco membership benefits, but I figured that people who aren’t interested in becoming a Costco member might still want to know how they can benefit from Costco Warehouse or Online discounts without forking over $60 a year.

 Consumer Reports found that Costco is incredibly competitive and that filling prescriptions at your local Costco could save you hundreds of dollars a year.
 You could also save on medication for your pet!
 As the vice President of Pharmacy at Costco, says, “we just price products as low as we possibly can and still make a modest profit.”
 Those low prices get passed on to you!

 4. Costco sells a ton of excellent wine at great prices

 Matt and I are, of course, craft beer guys.
 But we won’t refuse the occasional glass of wine.
 Costco’s selection and pricing of wine are unbeatable – at least from what I hear from wine aficionados.
 CostcoWineBlog.com is a great site where you can read independent reviews of many of the wines that Costco sells.

 If you are borderline cheap, Costco sells a boxed Kirkland Signature Cabernet Sauvignon that costs $13.
 And although that is equivalent to the cost of a bottle of two-buck Chuck, the taste is far superior.